-2.2.2 The methodology the QAA shall use to calculate the difference in rating points between the themselves and the EA is as follows:

-The QAA shall work through the EA's assessment using the evidence provided by the EA for each data entry field required by the software.

-- b) For each data field where the QAA believes that there is a need to change the data, the QAA shall list the data fields considered to be incorrect, and shall then change the input data for each data field in all relevant elements and then recalculate the DEC rating. - c) The QAA shall note the variance in the DEC rating arising from any change, and shall record the variance as a positive value in each case whether the variance is negative or positive, as well as the reason for the change. - d) The QAA shall then reset the field(s) in question to the EA's original value. - e) The QAA shall then move to the next entry field and repeat testing from step b) above. - f) When all entry fields have been checked the QAA shall add all the differences obtained by step c) to arrive at the cumulative error in the DEC rating. - g) Schemes shall not make use of truncation or rounding within their calculation processes, eg 4.4 cannot become 4, where software provides a more accurate outcome. - h) The rating error (sum of absolute errors given in f) above) shall be judged to be correct if the absolute rating is within either 5% of the rating calculated by the QAA, or within 5 absolute points.
-In all other instances the DEC, shall be judged to be defective. - 2.2.3 Any DEC which fails an audit shall be replaced.
-Replacement DECs shall be automatically subject to QA by the Scheme as part of targeted sampling (Section 4.3) - 2.2.4 In the case of DECs which are replaced due to EA self-reporting of errors, Schemes shall request evidence, and review, the quality of the certificate lodged at the point where the request to the EA is made.
-So, if the EA has replaced a DEC prior to the Scheme requesting evidence, the replaced DEC shall be assessed. - 2.2.5 Schemes shall inform their EAs about Scheme QA procedures including evidence requirements, and the methodology used. - 2.2.6 Apart from specific instances identified in the SOR, Schemes shall not forewarn individual EAs that they will be undertaking QA on a particular lodgement.
+- 2.2.1 The QAA shall review evidence provided by the EA.
+If it falls below Scheme requirements the audit shall be marked as a "fail", the EPC assessed as defective, and the Scheme shall inform the EA of the need to replace the EPC. - 2.2.2 The QAA shall then assess differences between the EA and themselves regarding differences in the BER and the EPC rating using the following procedure: - 2.2.3 The QAA shall assess the accuracy of the BER calculation and EPC rating as follows: - a) The QAA shall work through the EA's assessment using the evidence provided by the EA for each data entry field required by the software for all of the critical elements identified in paragraph 2.1.7 and relevant sub-paragraphs. - b) For each data field where the QAA believes that there is a need to change the data, the QAA shall list the data fields considered to be incorrect, and shall then change the input data for each data field in all relevant elements and for all zones and then recalculate the BER rating. - c) The QAA shall note the variance in the BER arising from any change, and shall record the variance as a positive value in each case whether the variance is negative or positive, as well as the reason for the change.

+- d) The QAA shall then reset the field(s) in question to the EA's original value. - e) The QAA shall then move to the next entry field and repeat testing from step b) above. - f) When all entry fields have been checked the QAA shall add all the differences obtained by step c) to arrive at the cumulative error in the BER rating. - g) Schemes shall not make use of truncation or rounding within their calculation processes, eg 4.4 cannot become 4, where software provides a more accurate outcome. - h) The BER rating (sum of absolute errors given in f) above) shall be judged to be correct if the EA's assessment is within either 5 kgCO2/m2 of the rating calculated by the QAA, or 10 per cent of the BER rating calculated by the QAA.
+In all other instances the BER rating, and hence the EPC, shall be judged to be defective, and the audit marked as a fail. - i) In addition to these checks, if errors in data entry by the EA result in a material change of recommendations as to energy efficiency measures, the audit shall be marked as a fail, and the EPC shall be judged as being defective.